AliennCheng/stylegan2/README.md

-# Animify -- Face Transformation from Human to Anime
+# Face Transformation from Human to Anime

 ## Introduction

 This is a project just for fun!
-Inspired by [Toonify](https://www.justinpinkney.com/toonify-yourself/), I tried to follow the tips the author provided to generate an anime face from a given real human face.
+Inspired by [Toonify](https://www.justinpinkney.com/toonify-yourself/), I tried to follow the tips from the author to generate an anime face from a given real human face.

 Due to the constraint of computational resources of a poor student, the outcome seems to be a bit worse than what it should be.
 I used RTX 2070 and all the works are done in a day.